-Drake’s IS program offers an IS major within the College of Business and Public Administration as well as an IS minor for students outside of the college.
+Drake’s IS program offers an IS major within the Zimpleman College of Business as well as an IS minor for students outside of the college.
 Our program reinforces classroom instruction with hands-on student experiences.
 Our dedicated faculty are committed to providing high-quality instruction with small class sizes to prioritize professor-student interactions and facilitate individual student learning.
 IS students have the opportunity to learn methodologies, applications, and tools used by Fortune 500 firms.
 All of our students gain valuable experience in 1) systems analysis and design, 2) database management, and 3) application development.

 The specific graduation requirements can be found in the undergraduate catalog.